min2ha/ukwa-site/content/target/182124544/index.en.md

   "subject": "Muslims, Trust and Cultural Dialogue"
 }

-# MADE in Europe - Muslim Agency for Development Education

 MADE in Europe is a Muslim-led movement of young people who want to see our community leading the fight against global poverty and injustice.